Basic Information About The Costumed Adventurer Simulation Engine

 The sole catch is that I require others to properly credit me and my writing when using it in their own products.
 After decades of having my material shamelessly stolen by countless bad actors in the gaming community, this point is non-negotiable.
 Such attribution of my contributions should include my name and e mail, as well as a link to CASERPG.com itself.
 That's just about it!

-Sure, the wish is that you also release the text of your own, subsequent Costumed Adventurer Simulation Engine developments under a like release, but I'm not going so far as to insist on that.
+Sure, the hope is that you also release the text of your own, subsequent Costumed Adventurer Simulation Engine developments under a like license, but I'm not going so far as to insist on that.
 The goal here is to enrich the community, after all, and the whole point of the CASE is to create an open-ended gaming system that belongs to everyone.
 But in the end, I cannot control how others will use my work.

 Attribution 4.0 International (CC BY 4.0)